Herd immunity: Overshoot

-The cumulative proportion of individuals who get infected during the course of a disease outbreak can exceed the HIT.
-This is because the HIT does not represent the point at which the disease stops spreading, but rather the point at which each infected person infects fewer than one additional person on average.
+The cumulative proportion of individuals who get infected during the course of a disease outbreak can exceed the HIT, because the HIT does not represent the point at which the disease stops spreading, but rather the point at which each infected person infects fewer than one additional person on average.
 When the HIT is reached, the number of additional infections does not immediately drop to zero.
 The excess of the cumulative proportion of infected individuals over the theoretical HIT is known as the overshoot.

 Boosts

 Vaccination

 The primary way to boost levels of immunity in a population is through vaccination.
 Vaccination is originally based on the observation that milkmaids exposed to cowpox were immune to smallpox, so the practice of inoculating people with the cowpox virus began as a way to prevent smallpox.
-Well-developed vaccines provide protection in a far safer way than natural infections, as vaccines generally do not cause the diseases they protect against and severe adverse effects are significantly less common than complications from natural infections.
+Well-developed vaccines provide protection in a far safer way than natural infections, as vaccines generally do not cause the diseases they protect against, and severe adverse effects are significantly less common than complications from natural infections.

-The immune system does not distinguish between natural infections and vaccines, forming an active response to both, so immunity induced via vaccination is similar to what would have occurred from contracting and recovering from the disease.
+The immune system does not distinguish between natural infections and vaccines, forming an active response to both, so immunity induced by vaccination is similar to what would have occurred from contracting and recovering from the disease.
 To achieve herd immunity through vaccination, vaccine manufacturers aim to produce vaccines with low failure rates, and policy makers aim to encourage their use.
 After the successful introduction and widespread use of a vaccine, sharp declines in the incidence of diseases it protects against can be observed, which decreases the number of hospitalizations and deaths caused by such diseases.

 Assuming a vaccine is 100% effective, then the equation used for calculating the herd immunity threshold can be used for calculating the vaccination level needed to eliminate a disease, written as V_{c}.
-Vaccines are usually imperfect however, so the effectiveness, E, of a vaccine must be accounted for:
+Vaccines are usually imperfect, however, so the effectiveness, E, of a vaccine must be accounted for: